antrea-io/antrea/docs/feature-gates.md

 `LoadBalancer` Service, you need to annotate the Service with `"service.antrea.io/external-ip-pool": "<externalIPPool name>"` and define the appropriate `ExternalIPPool` resource.

-More documentation will be coming in the future.
+Refer to this [document](service-loadbalancer.md) for more information.

 #### Requirements for this Feature

 This feature is currently only supported for Nodes running Linux.
-At the moment, it only works with kube-proxy and it requires Antrea ProxyAll to be disabled (which is the default Antrea configuration).